deepjavalibrary/djl/examples/docs/InferenceTutorial.md

 ### Step 0 Include Dependencies

-To include djl.ai in your project, add the following dependencies to your `build.gradle` file, or corresponding entry in `pom.xml`.
+To include DJL in your project, add the following dependencies to your `build.gradle` file, or corresponding entry in `pom.xml`.

 ~~~